 The Company made a transition to a company with a nominating committee, etc. in June 2020, and set up the Nominating Committee, the Compensation Committee, and the Audit Committee, three statutory committees that are comprised of a majority of Outside Directors.

 The Nominating Committee and the Compensation Committee strive to enable independent judgments by Outside Directors concerning discussions and decision-making related to the “nomination” and “remuneration.”
 To this end, the committees will take various measures, such as increasing contact with prospective nominees and utilizing personnel evaluations and other objective indicators.
 The Audit Committee will endeavor to build and operate a system that ensures both the effectiveness and independence so as to sufficiently exercise its audit functions.

 Basic Approaches to the Internal Control System and the Progress of System Development Updated

-“Systems to ensure that business duties as executed by Directors and employees of the Company are in compliance with laws, regulations, and the Articles of Incorporation” (Article 362, Paragraph 4, Item 6 of the Companies Act and Article 100, Paragraph 1, Item 4 of the Companies Act Enforcement Regulations)
+“Systems to ensure that business duties as executed by Executive Officers and employees of the Company are in compliance with laws, regulations, and the Articles of Incorporation” (Article 416, Paragraph 1, Item 1 (e) of the Companies Act and Article 112, Paragraph 2, Item 4 of the Companies Act Enforcement Regulations)